epigone707/LeagueSumTimer/README.md

 ## Features

 - It doesn't use riot API.
 It doesn't automatically detect anything.
 It requires user to click on the button to start the flash cooldown timers.

-- There's a flash timer for each enemy.

 - There're 3 buttons that can start the flash timer for each enemy.
-Button "flash icon" means this enemy just used his/her flash.
-Button "-10s" means this enemy used  flash 10 seconds ago.
-Button "-30s" means this enemy used flash 30 seconds ago.
+Click the "flash icon" means this enemy just used flash.
+Button "-10s" and"-30s" means this enemy used flash 10/30 seconds ago.

-- There're two checkboxes for each enemy that refers to the rune "Cosmic Insight" and the item "Ionion Boots of Lucidity".
+- Flash Expert: There're 2 checkboxes for each enemy that refers to the rune "Cosmic Insight" and the item "Ionion Boots of Lucidity".
 If user checks one or two of those checkboxes, the corresponding enemy's timer will be adjusted to correct cooldown value.

-- The product can generate a string text containing the enemies' flash cooldown info to user's clipboard， if the user click the button "Copy info to clipboard".
-One example of the string text is "Flash cooldown remains: top 298s; bot 269s; " (TODO, need to use macro instead of normal clipboard)
+- Easy Print: Open the chatbox and click "F2" to print the flash cooldown info to team chatbox. e.g.，"flash: top 298s; bot 269s; "

-- User can click "F1" to hide/show the product window.
+- Hide/Show: click "F1" to hide/show the window.

 **You need to set the display mode of League of Legend Client to be `borderless` instead of `full screen`, otherwise everytime you click "F1", you will be forced back to the desktop.**